Updated: Mar 14, 2022

 Example: a common example of an unrealized gain is actually an increase in the price of shares designated as available-for-sale by the holder of the shares.
 Vice versa with unrealized loss.

-Deferred income taxes is a liability recorded on a balance sheet.
+Deferred income taxes are a liability recorded on a balance sheet.
 They are taxes that a company will eventually pay on its taxable income, but not yet due for payment.

 Capital expenditures (CapEx) is a payment for goods or services recorded on the balance sheet instead of expenses on the income statement.
 The company uses capital expenditures to acquire, upgrade, maintain physical assets such as property, technology, or equipment (Investopedia).
 Here's a video on what items are considered CapEx, and which of those items go on which report.